Generalizing matrix representations to fully heterochronous ranked tree shapes: Definitions and connection with previous literature

 We begin by more formally defining terms and providing connections with previous mathematical literature.
 A \emph{fully heterochronous ranked tree shape} is a rooted full binary tree with a total ordering on the nodes such that nodes appear in increasing order along any path from root to leaf (see Example \ref{example.heterochronous}).
 Nodes represent events in time and the total ordering is based on time, so no two events (including the sampling of leaves) occur at the same time, hence the term ``fully heterochronous''.
 In contrast, an \emph{isochronous ranked tree shape} is a rooted full binary tree with a total ordering on only the internal nodes, but again internal nodes appear in increasing order along any path from root to leaf (see Example \ref{example.isochronous}).
 With nodes representing events in time, isochronous ranked tree shapes correspond to different times for all internal nodes and the same time for all leaves.
 While one can consider heterochronous ranked tree shapes, where some intermediate number of leaves share ranks, we do not do so in this article.
 Table \ref{tab:summary1} shows a summary describing the two types of ranked trees.

-Ranked tree shapes are related to another type of tree structure, which are known by many names including binary increasing trees, ordered binary trees, or Andr\'e trees \cite{foata1971,donaghey1975, poupard1989}.
-Ordered (increasing, Andr\'e) binary trees are fully heterochronous ranked tree shapes without the assumption that the binary tree is full; such trees have nodes with out-degree at most two instead of out-degree exactly zero or two.
+Ranked tree shapes are related to another type of tree structure known by many names including \textit{binary increasing trees}, \textit{ordered binary trees}, or \textit{Andr\'e trees} \cite{foata1971,donaghey1975, poupard1989}.
+Ordered (increasing, Andr\'e) binary trees are fully heterochronous ranked tree shapes without the full-binary-tree requirement; such trees have nodes with out-degree at most two instead of out-degree exactly zero or two.
 Fully heterochronous ranked tree shapes are also called strictly ordered binary trees.
 While isochronous ranked tree shapes are not ordered binary trees, the isochronous ranked tree shapes with $n$ leaves are equinumerous with the ordered binary trees with $n-1$ nodes.
 Ordered binary trees are inherently related to alternating permutations that were extensively studied in \cite{andre1881}, which is why some authors call such trees Andr\'e trees.
+In the phylogenetics literature, \cite{Gavryushkina2013-eq} developed efficient algorithms for counting fully heterochronous ranked tree shapes using a coalescent-based recursion, and extended this enumeration to serial sampling scenarios where samples are collected at multiple time points.

 Let $\mathcal{T}_n$ denote the set of isochronous ranked tree shapes with $n$ leaves and $\mathcal{T}^*_n$ denote the set of fully heterochronous ranked tree shapes with $n$ leaves.
-The cardinalities of these sets correspond to the so called Euler up/down (or zigzag) numbers and reduced tangent numbers \cite{OEIS-iso, OEIS-hetero}.
+The cardinalities of these sets correspond to the so-called Euler up/down (or zigzag) numbers and reduced tangent numbers \cite{OEIS-iso, OEIS-hetero}.
 In particular, in terms of exponential generating functions, we have

 Furthermore,

 where $E_n(x)$ are the Euler polynomials (note $E_n(\frac12)=0$ for odd $n$ and $E_n(0)=0$ for even $n$) and $B_n$ are the Bernoulli numbers.